acrawford73/odysee-download/README.md

 Special characters are removed from the filenames, except commas, periods, and hyphens.

-Playwright for Python is used for loading React based websites.
+Playwright for Python is used for loading Odysee pages, which are React based.
 [Playwright-Python](https://github.com/microsoft/playwright-python)

 ## Install